SakhiSahil/DateConverterApp/README.md

 **Date Converter App** is a simple yet powerful Android application that allows you to easily convert dates between **Jalali (Shamsi)**, **Gregorian (Miladi)**, and **Islamic Hijri (Ghamari)** calendars — all on one screen!

+# Just Scroll the source date to convert

 ## 📱 Features
 - View **Jalali (Shamsi)**, **Gregorian (Miladi)**, and **Islamic Hijri (قمری)** dates side by side
 - Clean and minimal **User Interface**